Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BYEJVuveAB8.md

     - "embracer-group/coffee-stain-holding/coffee-stain-studios"
 ---
 # [November 29th, 2022 Livestream](../2022-11-29.md)
-## 45 Q A  Do you and Snutt interact with the programmers on a regular basis
+## Q&A  Do you and Snutt interact with the programmers on a regular basis?
 https://www.youtube.com/watch?v=BYEJVuveAB8

 ### Topics